 Gerald Finley was recently quoted in Opera News saying, “I look at John Brancy, a young artist who’s got his teeth in it, who loves the challenge of art song.”
 In May 2017, Brancy and keyboard collaborator Peter Dugan released “A Silent Night: A WWI Memorial in Song,” a timely album of art songs by composers who lived through, fought during, and died in World War I. The duo premiered this official WWI Centennial Commission program on their first professional recital tour together, including appearances at the Kennedy Center, University of Chicago Presents, Carnegie Hall, the Joye in Aiken Festival in South Carolina, the NY Historical Society, and the Music and Beyond Festival in Ottawa, Canada.

 This 17/18 season, Brancy made his Austrian debut appearing as Albert in Stadttheater Klagenfurt’s new production of “Werther” under the baton of ascendant conductor Lorenzo Viotti.
 Brancy will also reprise the role of Malatesta in Landestheater Voralberg’s new production of “Don Pasquale” in Bregenz.
 Brancy will go on to sing Brahms’ Deutches Requiem at Saint Thomas Church in New York City on March 22nd 2018, and he and Dugan have been invited to make their Alice Tully Hall recital debut with the premiere of “Armistice: The Journey Home” for the Juilliard Alumni Recital Series on April 5th 2018.
-Additionally, Brancy will be a featured soloist at the 2018 Carmel Bach Festival in Carmel, California, as well as the baritone soloist in "Carmina Burana", at the Grant Park Music Festival in Chicago.
+Additionally, Brancy will be a featured soloist at the 2018 Carmel Bach Festival in Carmel, California.

 Brancy graced many stages during the 2016-2017 season.
 He made important debuts with prestigious companies such as Florida Grand Opera (the title role in “Eugene Onegin”), Clarion Music Society (Papageno in “Die Zauberflöte”), Opera Omaha (the Steward in Jonathan Dove's "Flight”), and Opera National de Lorraine (Harlekin in “Ariadne auf Naxos”).
 In recital, he returned to Carnegie Hall as part of the Evening of Song Series, and his concert engagements included performances with the Boston Symphony Chamber Players, Kansas City Symphony, Tucson Symphony, St. John’s College Concert Series, Chamber Music Society of Palm Beach, Artist Series of Sarasota, and Opera America’s 2016 Emerging Artist Recital Series in conjunction with the Jensen Foundation.